 Profiling your application is a common technique to understand why your code (and which parts of it) are slow.
 Python’s (c)Profile capabilities are a good start, and some IDEs such as PyCharm have good visualization capabilities of the contained information.
 If you want to get even more out of it, there are tools which let you analyze visual traces.
 Consider taking a look at viztracer or FunctionTrace (which supports macOS and Linux) or py-spy.
 For an elaboration on tools based on Python’s basic profiling features (such as

 cProfile), see this article.
+Other great profilers are scalene and austin.
 If you want to continuously profile your application in production, then check out Pyroscope!

 Another common technique is debugging.
 You most likely use the graphical debugger of your IDE, place break points and step through your code manually.
 Or you may prefer CLI tools from way back then, using PDB and remember all those fancy commands by heart.
 Either way, this approach has a few problems.
 For instance, you only get to shed light on the code path that you decided to step through, ignoring all other paths.
 Stepping through code is also not possible if it is timing-dependent, and stepping at a break point for several seconds will cause incorrect behavior.
 Instead of plastering your code with log statements, consider Cyberbrain, which traces all the variables changes inside a function over time, and presents them in a visual graph.
 The project is still in an early stage, but you may already benefit from it.

 Did you ever wonder why the Python community came up with so many package managers and tools to isolate virtual environments?
 Off the top of my head, there is

 virtualenv.
 What do these tools do, how do they differ, and which dependencies exist?
 There is a talk by Michał Wodyński which answers these questions (video, slides).